 This worked well until all the computing systems were installed.
 Then they didn’t need the department to be the size it was, as once we had set up the mini-computers, the job was literally redundant and smaller teams were able to monitor what was being done across the departments.
 It did seem a bit hard at the time.
 In a way you thought you had been used but I did learn an awful lot about computers.
 This was the 1980s and there was a lot of downsizing – not just at Colman’s – and a number of us were made redundant.

 I applied to County Hall for a job and found my experience of computing systems at Colman’s was much more advanced than anything local government had at the time.
 One of my main responsibilities was being the main contact for people operating computers and experiencing problems.
 With my training at Colman’s I found I could relate to people and reassure them.

-Michael Rymer interviewed in Norwich for WISEArchive on 9th November 2015
+Michael Rymer talking to WISEArchive on 9th November 2015 in Norwich.